-Year ended 30 June 2023 Year ended 30 June 2022 Change (\$000's) Change (%) Total employee remuneration (\$000s) 20,887 26,527 (5,641) -21% Average number of employees 82 93 (11) -12% Revenue (\$000s) 3,403 2,970 433 15% Administrative expenditures (\$000s) 43,056 58,290 (15,234) -26% No dividends distributions or share buyback transactions occurred in either 2023 or 2022
+2024 2023 Change (\$000's) Change (%) Total employee remuneration (\$000s) 12,077 20,887 (8,810) -42% Average number of employees 60 82 (22) -27% Revenue (\$000s) 2,289 3,403 (1,114) -33% Administrative expenditures (\$000s) 30,733 43,056 (12,323) -29% No dividends distributions or share buyback transactions occurred in either 2024 or 2023 in either 2024 or 2023

-Statement Of Implementation Of Policy In 2023/24
+Statement Of Implementation Of Policy In 2024/25

-Base salary: There was no change in James McCullough's or Fergus Fleming's base salary for the 2022/2023 financial year.
-The 2023/2024 salary increases have not been determined but are expected to be effective 1 January 2024 and are expected to be in line with market rates for all of eligible employees, being those that had joined the business prior to 1 July 2023.
+Base salary: For the 2023/2024 financial year, there was a reduction to James McCullough's and Fergus Fleming's base salary as part of the Company's cost cutting measures.
+The 2024/2025 salary increases have not been determined but are expected to be effective 1 January 2025 and are expected to be in line with market rates for all of eligible employees, being those that had joined the business prior to 1 July 2024.

-Pension and benefits: In 2023/2024, Executive Directors are eligible for the same benefits as provided to all senior employees.
-The Executive Directors are each entitled to the maximum employer pension contribution of 5% of their respective base salary which is paid into a defined contribution pension scheme / paid in cash in lieu of pension contributions.
+Pension and benefits: In 2024/2025, Executive Directors are eligible for the same benefits as provided to all senior employees.
+The Executive Directors are each entitled to the maximum employer pension contribution of 6% of their respective base salary which is paid into a defined contribution pension scheme / paid in cash in lieu of pension contributions.

-Annual performance bonus: For 2023/2024, the Executive Directors' annual cash bonus target payouts are 90% of base salary for the executive director and 55% of the base salary for the chief technology officer.
+Annual performance bonus: For 2024/2025, the Executive Directors' annual cash bonus target payouts are still being determined by the Committee and will be disclosed in next year's report.
 The Committee considers overall corporate performance and individual performance when determining the final bonus amount to be awarded to an Executive Director.
 Performance will be tested against targets set by the Committee at the start of the year and will comprise a combination of corporate goals and individual goals for James McCullough and Fergus Fleming.